Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints: Introduction

 In this paper we consider the problem of enhanced indexation with asset subset (sector) constraints.
 In this problem we aim to outperform a given market index whilst having regard to the proportion of the portfolio invested in distinct market sectors.
 We apply second-order stochastic dominance (SSD) to the problem.
 Computational results are given for our approach.

-We believe that the contribution to the literature of this paper is: \begin{itemize} \item To present a new approach, \emph{\textbf{subset SSD}}, for the problem of enhanced indexation with asset subset (sector) constraints.
-This involves two stages: \begin{compactenum} \item Use of an innovative subset SSD optimisation program which decides the proportion of the investment associated with each asset subset, whilst also deciding the investment associated with assets in each subset.
-This subset SSD optimisation program explicitly takes into account the performance of an index for each asset subset as well as the performance of the market index. \item Given the proportional investment in each subset, utilising degeneracy in an attempt to improve upon the investment in individual assets by finding asset subset SSD portfolios. \end{compactenum} \item Our subset SSD approach involves the numeric solution of a multivariate second-order stochastic dominance problem.
-Numerical approaches for the solution of such problems have been little studied previously in the literature and, as far as we are aware, the multivariate second-order stochastic dominance problems solved in this paper are amongst the largest solved to date in the literature. \item To demonstrate computationally, using data that we make publicly available: \begin{itemize} \item that our subset SSD approach outperforms both the S\&P~500 and the standard SSD approach to the problem \item that including sector constraints improves out-of-sample performance, irrespective of the SSD approach adopted \end{itemize} \end{itemize}
+We believe that the contribution of this paper to the literature is: \begin{itemize} \item To present a new approach, \emph{\textbf{subset SSD}}, for the problem of enhanced indexation with asset subset (sector) constraints.
+This involves two stages: \begin{compactenum} \item Use of an innovative subset SSD optimisation program which decides the proportion of the investment associated with each asset subset, whilst also deciding the investment associated with assets in each subset. \emph{\textbf{This subset SSD optimisation program explicitly takes into account the performance of an index for each asset subset as well as the performance of the market index.}} \item Given the proportional investment in each subset, utilising degeneracy in an attempt to improve upon the investment in individual assets by finding asset subset SSD portfolios. \end{compactenum}